francede/NameApp/README.md

 ###Fetch names starting with x

 Returns list of names starting with given substring.
 List is sorted alphabetically.
+Returns empty array if no matching names are found.

 * **URL**